Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 and send a fake ACK.
 To the sender, this fake ACK is a real ACK ({{packet-acks}}), and so it just behaves as if the packet had been received.
 This facilitates the synchronization between SRT sender and receiver.
 The fact that a packet was skipped remains unknown by the sender.
-Skipped packets are recorded in the statistics on the SRT receiver.
+It is recommended that skipped packets are recorded in the statistics on the SRT receiver.

 ## Drift Management {#drift-management}